voedger/voedger-internals/concepts/motivation/motivation.md

 - All changes to the application state shall be stored as a sequence of events.
 - In some cases, the sequence of events will be cryptographically signed to meet legal requirements.

 This is a common requirement for POS systems as it provides a natural audit trail.
-While highly beneficial for applications across various domains, it adds extra complexity to the project.
-From our observations of other projects, this feature is often added in the later stages of development if the project succeeds.
+While highly beneficial for applications across various domains, it adds extra complexity to the project this is why it is not widely used.

 ---
 ## Analysis & research.
 Voedger comes to life